1800s

 pentax nexa prototype stillvideo camera 1983

 PENTAX NEXA - 1983.
 Pentax demonstrates a B&W analog still video camera prototype, the Nexa.
 Images were stored on a miniture floppy disk.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 %BD%D0%B8%D0%BA%D0%B8/pentax/